-Helping international companies to conquer the German market, I am often invited to talk about German business culture, German etiquette, and cultural misunderstandings that can happen when talking to Germans.
-Or, people request I share some general tips for doing business in Germany, like the top things you need to know when doing business with Germans.
-What many of my clients and other international business people who try to get a foothold into the German market generally want to know is a) how to build rapport with Germans and win their trust, b) how to get inquiries, and c) how to negotiate and close a bigger deal.
+Helping international companies to conquer the German market, I am often invited to talk about German business culture, German business etiquette, and cultural misunderstandings that can happen when talking to Germans.
+People request I share some general tips for doing business in Germany, like the top things you need to know when doing business with Germans.

 Formal and polite communication will help you build rapport